 The flesh of all of those delicious veggies is then added to a large blender, along with a generous dash of chilli sauce and lime juice (a tip from my dear Ma) to freshen it up and add a kick.
 Delicious!

-Why you’ll love this Butternut Squash and Roasted Red Pepper Soup
+Why you’ll love this Roasted Red Pepper and Butternut Squash Soup

 Full of flavour.
-This soup has layers of flavour with smooth, warming squash as the base, roasted red pepper and caramelised onion adding a touch of sweetness, sriracha cutting through with a hint of spice and the lime juice adding a fresh ‘zing’.
+This recipe for butternut squash and red pepper soup has layers of flavour with smooth, warming squash as the base, roasted red pepper and caramelised onion adding a touch of sweetness, sriracha cutting through with a hint of spice and the lime juice adding a fresh ‘zing’.

 Luscious texture.
 When squash is roasted and then blended it develops a beautifully silky smooth texture; it’s got to be one of the top ingredients for a cosy winter soup!
 We use a Vitamix blender like this one for optimal smoothness.

 Wholesome and nutritious.
-This simple soup uses wholesome, fresh, nutritious ingredients.
+This simple recipe for butternut squash and red pepper soup uses wholesome, fresh, nutritious ingredients.
 Squash contains vitamins A and D, red pepper is rich in antioxidants and garlic is believed to help boost the function of the immune system (source).

 Roughly chop: There is no need to be neat about cutting up your veggies.
 Keep the chunks large.
 If you want to save some of the chopping time, you can cut the butternut squash into two halves rather than chunks, you’ll just need to roast it for a little longer (around 45 minutes-1 hour instead of 30-45 minutes).